AzuxirenLeadGuy/simple-pong/README.md

-# SFML Azuxiren's Template
+# Pong implemented with SFML Azuxiren's Template

-This template is for my personal projects, but feel free to use/change it to your needs.
+A simple implementation of Pong, using SFML Azuxiren's Template in C++.

 ## Pre-requisites